SciCompMod/memilio/.github/pull_request_template.md

 - [ ] Tests are added for new functionality and a local test run was successful
 - [ ] Appropriate **documentation** for new functionality has been added (Doxygen in the code and Markdown files if necessary)
 - [ ] Proper attention to licenses, especially no new third-party software with conflicting license has been added
-- [ ] (For ABM development) Checked [benchmark results](https://github.com/SciCompMod/memilio/wiki/Agent-Based-Model-Development) and if applicable, please run a local test before and after development to ensure performance is monitored.
-Post results above.
+- [ ] (For ABM development) Checked [benchmark results](https://github.com/SciCompMod/memilio/wiki/Agent-Based-Model-Development) and, if necessary, ran and posted a local test above from before and after development to ensure performance is monitored.

 ### Checks by code reviewer(s)